tunai/hybrid-boat-detection/install_detectron2_win10.md

+This guide reflects the installation steps of Detectron2 on Windows 10 for my particular hardware.
+Note that for different GPUs, operational systems, etc. the layout/steps could be slightly different.

 ## Pre-requisites:
 * Visual Studio 2019 with C++ Build Tools.
 This tutorial uses the *Community* version.
 * CUDA > 10.1 (once done, run ```nvcc --version``` on cmd to check version and installation)